topfreegames/Will.IAM/pkg/client/README.md

 # William

-The aim of this library is to prevent writing to much code using william on your application.
+This library aims to prevent writing to much code using william on your application.

 ## Creating a service
 ```go